vectara/vectara-ingest/README.md

   # flag: should vectara-ingest reindex if document already exists (optional)
   reindex: false

-  # flag: should vectara-ingest create the corpus (optional)
+  # flag: should vectara-ingest create the corpus (optional). defaults to false.
+  # When using this option, make sure your secrets.toml includes the personal api key.
   create_corpus: false

   # flag: store a copy of all crawled data that is indexed into a local folder